S-trace/silero_tts_standalone/README.md

 By default, script is configured for Russian texts, but it can be reconfigured for any language supported by Silero models.

 In order to work with non-Russian texts you should comment out spell_digits() function and its call in preprocess_text(), or (better) rewrite it with a module supporting your language.
+You also should translate replacement strings in preprocess_text() according to your text language.

 The script was created to operate with large texts (over 1 MiB) but can handle small texts too.